danielharrell/open-eyes-lect-2017-18/Open.md

 to be an infinite ellipse, with one focus infinitely far away.
 The parabolic line would then be infinite in length, with ends that reach the edge, as it were, of the geometric plane.
 But in that case, it seems, our parabola will gain a true inside in just the way our jar possessed one: by being closed.
 For there will be no way into the parabola, or out of it, through its open end, since this now lies infinitely far away.
-Or to put the paradox in this case more
-sharply: once we make the line of the parabola infinite, to make the inside of the parabola definite, we will have *enclosed* the parabola in openness.
+Or to put the paradox in this case more sharply: once we make the line of the parabola infinite, to make the inside of the parabola definite, we will have *enclosed* the parabola in openness.
 And this enclosure will make the openness of the parabola at once intelligible yet impassable.
-The way it stays open on one side will be something we can plainly see, even point to, yet never reach---as if openness had no being but seeming.
+The way this figure stays open on one side will be something we can plainly see, even point to, yet never reach---as if openness had no being but seeming.

 This, then, is another way to wonder how being open is possible. <!--Note later that we wonder this by giving